What is Arthritis?

 It often happens after a bacteria or virus infection, and the immune system ‘believes’ there is a battle then start pressurizing the joint.

 This results in severe inflammation around in the joints.
 Areas around the joints also receive pressures which interfere with their normal physiology.
 It is characterized by several joints swelling simultaneously, accompanied by stiffness and swelling in areas close to the inflamed joints.

 Majorly, most arthritis falls under above-mentioned categories, but there are some rare arthritis that also falls under either of the two but they are still fundamentally different from the mentioned types of arthritis.

 It is a special type of arthritis because it arises from an entirely different condition, which is psoriasis (inflammation of the skin).
 Psoriasis is a medical condition in which the cells of the skins start to build up scales and patches that are dry.

 Psoriatic arthritis causes the skin to be inflamed and the areas usually affected are the knees, navel and the area of the skins close to the genitals.

 Psoriatic is believed to be a chronic autoimmune disorder arising from the attack of T cells on perfectly healthy skins.
 It therefore leads to the production of skin cells that are healthy and more white blood cells.

-Triggers for this condition differs from individual to individual but a few ones are:
+Triggers for this condition differs from individual to individual, but a few of them are:

-• A skin injury which might be an insect bite or a bruise or scrape,
+• Skin injury which might be an insect bite or a bruise or scrape,

 • Deficiency of vitamin D,